Geoffrey Fisken: Singapore and Malaya

-The Japanese attacked Allied territories in Asia and the Pacific on 8 December 1941.
-Initially, No. 243 Squadron concentrated on the unsuccessful defence of HMS Prince of Wales and HMS Repulse.
-Fisken was flying one of two Buffaloes to arrive at the sinkings first, describing the scene as "a grey metal bow sticking out of the sea, surrounded by an oil slick and many bodies".
-As the Japanese advanced down the Malay Peninsula, Singapore came under an increasing number of bombing raids, and 243 Squadron was tasked with defending the city.
+The Japanese invaded British Malaya on 8 December and two days later No. 243 Squadron was involved in the unsuccessful defence of HMS Prince of Wales and HMS Repulse.
+Fisken was flying one of two Buffaloes to arrive at the site of the sinking of the ships, describing the scene as "a grey metal bow sticking out of the sea, surrounded by an oil slick and many bodies".
+On 12 December, Fisken was part of a small detachment from No. 243 Squadron to briefly operate with an Australian squadron, No. 21 Squadron, flying from Ipoh, and returning to Singapore a few days later.